JamesOsborn-SE/cohort-session-1/README.md

 Those two steps should have created a new project inside your repository named "cohort".
 In the future, when we talk about "from a docker bash prompt", you will use `docker-compose run web bash` to get there.

-In PyCharm, right click on the `cohort` folder, then Mark directory as sources root.
+In PyCharm, right-click on the `cohort` folder, then Mark directory as sources root.

 Finally, right click on `docker-compose.yml` and click "run docker-compose.yml".
 (If you decided not to use PyCharm, you would run `docker-compose up` here.)